 Our founder entrusted the preservation of Moonhole to several of his close friends, who remain devoted to preserving Moonhole's natural beauty.

 Tom and Gladdie Johnston started Moonhole Company Limited in the 1960s.
 They acquired the entire western tip of Bequia and built their home under the enormous rock arch known as "Moonhole."
 Working side by side with carpenters and masons from nearby Paget Farm, they created an architectural wonder, surrounded by the sea.
 During the ensuing years, Tom and his crew designed houses for other intrepid individuals with whom he and Gladdie shared their private paradise.
 As time went on, they built an office, commissary, living quarters for the growing staff, and a Gallery where homeowners and friends congregated for lunch each Sunday.
 Today the original Moonhole house may only be viewed from the sea and there are no public tours.

-We rent several of the unique Moonhole houses by the week, month or season.
+We rent six of the unique Moonhole houses by the week, month or season.

 Beach House and Generation Gap are right on the beach.
 The Agnew Hall House is steps above.
-The Khow-Ga-Peh House sits on a high cliff on the north side of the peninsula.
-Eclipse House is at the secluded western end of our peninsula with panoramic views of the Grenadines.
+The Khow-Ga-Peh House and Moonrise sit on a high cliff on the north side of the peninsula.
+Eclipse House and Villa Vincent are at the secluded western end of our peninsula with panoramic views of the Grenadines.

 Our high season begins November 1 and ends on June 30.
-Reduced rates are available during July 1 through October 30 and for rentals at any time of the year in excess of two weeks.
+Reduced rates are available during July 1 through October 30 and for long-term rentals at any time of the year.